SaiCode-DEV/foodsharing/docs/de/it-tasks.md

 **However, there are only about 5 programmers.** That's why we want to launch a new call with this refreshed post.

 ## Have we gotten you interested?
-Feel free to contact us on [Slack](https://slackin.yunity.org) in the channel / group chat **#foodsharing-dev or send us an email to [it@foodsharing.network](mailto:it@foodsharing.network)** so that we can find together some possible tasks and fields of activity around the topics listed below for you.
+Feel free to contact us on [Slack](https://slackin.yunity.org) in the channel / group chat **#foodsharing-dev or send us an email to [support@foodsharing.network](mailto:support@foodsharing.network)** so that we can find together some possible tasks and fields of activity around the topics listed below for you.
 Should these two ways of contact keep you away, you can also write a message to [Jonathan](https://foodsharing.de/profile/132347 "Jonathan's profile") via the website.
 We are a great team and so far we have found a task for everyone who wanted to help.

 ## Where are all the volunteers with IT skills?